maxlevesque/laboetie/README.md

 ## Please cite us!

-We are academics: our work is evaluated on its citations.
+We are researchers: our work is evaluated on the basis of citations to our publications.
 If you use Laboetie, please cite us:
 [doi: 10.1103/PhysRevE.88.013308](http://dx.doi.org/10.1103/PhysRevE.88.013308)

 ------